Pejjo/MMM-SwedishFlag/README.md

 # MMM-SwedishFlag

-*MMM-SwedishFlag* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays the Swedish flag and the days name.
+*MMM-SwedishFlag* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays the Swedish flag and the days name every flag-flying day.
 Holiday names are also displayed but without flag.

 ## Screenshot